Bhuj: Climate

 Bhuj has a hot arid climate (Köppen BWh), a little too dry overall to qualify as a hot semi-arid climate (BSh).
-Although annual rainfall "averages" around 370 mm the variability is among the highest in the world with coefficient of variation of around sixty per cent – among the few comparably variable climates in the world being the Line Islands of Kiribati, the Pilbara coast of Western Australia, the sertão of Northeastern Brazil, and the Cape Verde islands.
+Although annual rainfall "averages" around 370 mm the variability is among the highest in the world with coefficient of variation of around sixty per cent – among the few comparably fluctuating climates in the world being the Line Islands of Kiribati, the Pilbara coast of Western Australia, the sertão of Northeastern Brazil, and the Cape Verde islands.
 Typically half of each year's rainfall will occur in three hours, while during the median year rain actually falls for a total of fewer than fifteen hours.
 Recorded annual rainfall has been as low as 9.6 mm in 1987 and 21.9 mm in 1899.
 Contrariwise, in 1926 a total of 1177.1 mm fell and in 1959 rainfall reached 1311.4 mm.
 730.6 mm fell during Bhuj's wettest month of July 1959, of which 467.9 mm was recorded on 15 July alone, with over 15 in during less than six hours on the night of 14–15 July.

 Apart from the cool mornings of the "winter" season from December to February, temperatures are very warm to sweltering throughout the year, which further reduces the effectiveness of the erratic monsoonal rainfall.
 During the "hot" season from mid-March to mid-June, temperatures of 40 C are frequent, whilst during the monsoon season they exceed 34 C with high humidity except during rainy spells accompanied by cooler temperatures but oppressive humidity.